 Applicants must be:

-- enrolled in a current journalism course or be graduate journalists who have undertaken and passed a journalism course of study in the past three years
+- enrolled in a current journalism course or be graduate journalists who have undertaken and passed a journalism course of study

-- New Zealand passport holders
+- New Zealand passport holders or permanent residents

-- currently based in New Zealand.
+- based in New Zealand

 How to apply